aybehrouz/argennon/md/avm.md

 validators to start retrieving the required memory blocks from available ZK-EDB servers as soon as they see a transaction, and they won’t need to wait for receiving the new proposed block.
 A transaction that tries to access a memory location that is not included in its access lists, will be rejected.
 Users could use smart contract oracles to predict the list of memory blocks their transactions need.
-See Section <a href="#sec:smart-contract-oracle" data-reference-type="ref" data-reference="sec:smart-contract-oracle">2.7</a>
-for more details.
+See Section  for more details.

 Blockchain
 ----------